jesperberth/automationclass/lab01/lab1.md

 ```

+> **Note**
-Note: That when you are in a virtualenv, the name of the environment will be in the beginning of you command prompt like (ansible)
+> That when you are in a virtualenv, the name of the environment will be in the beginning of you command prompt like (ansible)

 If you need to exit the virtualenv, you type "deactivate"